Any random variable with right-unbounded distributional support is the minimum of independent and very heavy-tailed random variables: Introduction and results

 \section{Introduction and results}

-Questions about the closure of certain distribution classes under various operations (summation, taking maximum or minimum, etc.) arise naturally in the tail asymptotics analysis and in a variety of applications, see, e.g. \cite{FKZ}---\cite{XFW}, references therein and Google Scholar citations to these publications.
-We restrict our attention to independent random variables, and there are several known simple closure properties.
+Questions about the closure of certain distribution classes under various operations (summation, taking maximum or minimum, etc.) arise naturally in the tail asymptotics analysis and in a variety of applications, see, e.g. \cite{EKM}---\cite{XFW} and the references therein.

+We mostly restrict our attention to independent random variables, and there are several known simple closure properties.
 For example, the sum of two variables is heavy-tailed if at least one of the summands is heavy-tailed, and light-tailed otherwise; the sum is long-tailed if at least one of the summands is long-tailed; the minimum and the maximum of light-tailed random variables are light-tailed; the minimum and the maximum of long-tailed random variables are long-tailed; and the maximum of heavy-tailed random variables is heavy-tailed.

 However, it was shown by example in \cite{LSK1} that the minimum of two independent heavy-tailed random variables may be light-tailed.
 The example, however, is somewhat involved and does not fully elucidate the mechanism behind this phenomenon.
 This was our motivation for the present work: we provide a systematic construction for generating such distributions.
 We will produce a simple scheme for constructing random variables with arbitrarily heavy tails whose minimum has an arbitrarily light tail.